 Masala is our favourite Indian restaurant in Banff.
 From the Naan Bread to the Butter Chicken to the Mango Lassis, everything is just packed full of flavour.
 Although we never miss an opportunity to try Butter Chicken, we did make an effort last time to try some other dishes such as their Beef Samosas, Shrimp Pakora, Lamb Biryani, and Chicken Dahi Wala.
 Also, I never miss an opportunity for a mouth-watering Gulab Jamun, a sweet dessert always offered in Indian restaurants.
 Even the crispy papadums with Tamarind chutney is something I look forward to every time we visit.
 If you love Indian food, do not miss an opportunity to eat at Masala!

 Tortilla and chicken soup are just some of the meals people rave about at Coyotes Southwestern Grill.
 We actually met the owner during SnowDays, a popular Banff festival, and tried some of their delicious appetizers and hand-crafted cocktails.
 Coyotes Southwestern Grill is actually a great place for breakfast, lunch, and dinner.
 Our first visit was for breakfast and it was the best we’ve had in Banff.
 We sat down for some mouth-watering Buttermilk Pancakes and West Coast Smoked Salmon Eggs Benedict, as well as a hot mocha on the side.
 We returned months later and went for dinner, taking advantage of the recommendations of our friendly waitress.
 She started us off with Orange Chipotle Prawns, followed by their famous Blue Corn Chicken Enchiladas and their new Pulled Pork Enchilada with chocolate mole sauce.
 These meals were not only huge (in fact, we had leftovers for dinner the next day as well) but also delicious and beautifully plated.
-People actually commented about the presentation when we shared them on Instagram.
+People actually commented on the presentation when we shared them on Instagram.
 Next time we’re in Banff, we’re going back for breakfast as well, because we’ve always wanted to try their Cream Cheese Stuffed French Toast.
 Yum.
 Whether you make it there for breakfast, lunch, or supper, it’s one of the highest-ranked restaurants in Banff for a reason.